How to Form Your Own California Corporation

 - Receipt for Services Rendered

-- Share Register and Transfer Ledger (not on CD-ROM)
+- Share Register and Transfer Ledger (only as tear-out in book, not on download)

 Anthony Mancuso is a corporations and limited liability company expert.
 He graduated from Hastings College of Law in San Francisco, is a member of the California State Bar, writes books and software in the fields of corporate and LLC law, and studies advanced business taxation at Golden Gate University in San Francisco.
 He has also been a consultant for Silicon Valley EDA (Electronic Design Automation) companies, most recently working on a C++ open-source integrated circuit database project team.
 He is the author of several Nolo books on forming and operating corporations (both profit and nonprofit) and limited liability companies.
 His titles include Incorporate Your Business, How to Form a Nonprofit Corporation (national and California editions), Form Your Own Limited Liability Company, The Corporate Records Handbook, and LLC or Corporation?
 His books have shown over a quarter of a million businesses and organizations how to form a corporation or LLC.
 He also is a licensed helicopter pilot and has performed for years as a guitarist in many musical idioms.